reviewandwrite/gatsby-starter-netlify-cms/src/pages/index.md

   heading: "REVIEW AND WRITE "
   description: " Brought to you by High school grads!"
   image1:
-    alt: Subscribe to the Reading Radar!!
+    alt: BOOK REVIEWS ON THE READIN RADAR!
     image: /img/family-house-2-.jpg
   image2:
     alt: Unfiltered and Unbiased Critique of Booktok's "à la mode"